daler/hubward-studies/README.md

 repository to build their own custom track hubs, enabling easy visualization of published data alongside their own data.

+The [manifest](manifest.rst) lists what tracks are currently available in the repo.

 # Getting started
 This first section will get you set up and running a small test data set to confirm that everything is set up correctly.